 Financial Literacy Day on Capitol Hill

-The Jump$tart Coalition and National Endowment for Financial Education are set to host our annual Financial Literacy Day on Capitol Hill, presented on behalf of this year’s honorary co-hosts, U.S. Representatives Young Kim (R-CA) and Joyce Beatty (D-OH), co-chairs of the House Financial Literacy and Wealth Creation Caucus.
+The Jump$tart Coalition and National Endowment for Financial Education are set to welcome you at our annual Financial Literacy Day on Capitol Hill, presented on behalf of this year’s honorary co-hosts, U.S. Representatives Young Kim (R-CA-40) and Joyce Beatty (D-OH-3), co-chairs of the House Financial Literacy and Wealth Creation Caucus.
+Hill Day 2025 will be held in the Cannon Caucus Room of the Cannon House Office Building, Washington, DC.

 Free and Open to the Public

-Each year, Hill Day offers a buffet lunch, made possible by our generous sponsors, and remarks by the honorary co-hosts and other dignitaries.
-The highlight of the event is an exhibit fair, featuring programs, resources, and information from Jump$tart Coalition National Partners and other key contributors to the financial literacy field.
-Free and open to the public, Hill Day typically attracts more than 300 people, including Members of Congress and their staffs, leaders of the financial literacy community, and the other visitors.
+Hill Day celebrates the achievements we’re making in the effort to advance financial literacy nationwide, showcases available resources from a wide variety of stakeholders, and reaffirms our collective commitment to this important work.
+Each year, the Hill Day event features a buffet lunch, made possible by our generous sponsors, and remarks by the honorary co-hosts and other dignitaries.
+The highlight of the event is an exhibit fair where you can learn about financial literacy initiatives from our diverse roster of exhibitors, most of which are Jump$tart National Partners.
+Hill Day typically attracts more than 300 people, including Members of Congress and their staffs, leaders of the financial literacy community, and other visitors.

 There is no pre-registration required to attend this event.
 All participants must pass through security upon entering the Cannon House Office Building.